Lomatia tasmanica

-Lomatia tasmanica, commonly known as King's lomatia, is a shrub of the family Proteaceae native to Tasmania.
-Growing up to 8 m tall, the plant has shiny green pinnate (lobed) leaves and bears red flowers in the summer, but yields neither fruit nor seeds.
+Lomatia tasmanica, commonly known as King's lomatia or King's holly, is a shrub of the family Proteaceae native to Tasmania.
+Growing up to 8 m tall, the plant has shiny green pinnate leaves and bears red flowers in the summer, but yields neither fruit nor seeds.
 King's lomatia is unusual because all of the remaining plants are genetically identical clones.
 Because it has three sets of chromosomes (a triploid) and is therefore sterile, reproduction occurs only vegetatively: when a branch falls, that branch grows new roots, establishing a new plant that is genetically identical to its parent.

 Charles Denison "Deny" King discovered the plant in 1934, though it was not described until 1967 by botanist Winifred Mary Curtis of the Tasmanian Herbarium.
-Only one colony of King's lomatia is known to be alive in the wild, consisting of about 600 plants over an area 1.2 km in length.
+Only one colony of King's lomatia is known to be alive in the wild, consisting of about 500 to 600 plants over an area 1.2 km in length.

 Description

 The individual plants of L. tasmanica are straggly shrubs or small trees to 8 m high, though taller or longer trunked specimens are often bent over.
 The trunks of very old plants can reach diameters of 8 cm.
 The upper branchlets are covered in fine rusty fur.
 The stems may grow roots from nodes on the ground.
-The leaves are alternately arranged and more crowded towards the ends of branches.
+The leaves are alternately arranged and more crowded toward the ends of branches.
 Roughly oval in shape, they are 10–18 cm long and pinnate, made up of 11 to 25 primary lobes that have irregularly toothed margins and are sometimes subdivided into smaller lobes.
 The upper surface is green and shiny, while the undersurface is partly hairy, particularly along the midrib.
 Flowering takes place in February.
 The terminal flowerheads, or inflorescences, are 9–10 cm long.

 Taxonomy

-Charles Denison "Deny" King "discovered" the plant in May 1934 while mining tin in the remote southwest of Tasmania.
+Charles Denison "Deny" King discovered the plant in May 1934 while mining tin in the remote southwest of Tasmania.
 Winifred Curtis of the Tasmanian Herbarium named the plant in King's honour in 1967, after he sent specimens he collected at Cox's Bight, Port Davey to be identified in 1965.
 It is also sometimes called "King's holly", though it is not a holly.

 L. tasmanica was thought to possibly be a hybrid between L. polymorpha and another species.
 Genetic analysis using microsatellite markers showed that species found close together geographically are most closely related to each other; L. tasmanica is the sister of a lineage that gave rise to the other two Tasmanian Lomatia species, L. polymorpha and L. tinctoria.

 Subfossil remains identical to L. tasmanica were found in 43,600-year-old beds.
 The climate at that time was most likely as cool as or cooler than it is at Melaleuca today (an average yearly temperature of 11.5 °C, with the coldest month having an average minimum of 4.5 °C and the warmest month an average maximum of 20 °C), and possibly wetter (more than 2400 mm of precipitation annually).